Terrance/WhatTheDot/README.md

 ## Usage

 Run `wtd.py` to scan your home directory.
-Pass `-c` for colourful output if your terminal supports it.
+Pass `-c` to force colourful output if your terminal supports it.
 You can set an alternative start directory with `-r <new root>`.
+Only files that exist will be shown, use `-a` to skip existence checks.

+The default output format is a tree of files, though you can list by program with `-f programs`.

 ## Known files